Eribakova/CS5010/README.md

 We use method-based unit testing for our data cleaning part as well as the data analysis part.
 We are incorporating our testing into our Jupiter notebook code.
 We focused mostly on assert tests that our data transformation and aggregation in the process of cleaning and preparing the dataset produces the expected results in the final clean dataset.
 Below are a few examples of the tests we performed.
 * We checked that our lat/long information is correctly matched to stations where it was missing (earlier part of the data sample).
 * We recalculated the duration of the trip and made sure it is correctly reflected in our dataset.
-* We used assert statements to make sure time groups were correct.
+* We used assert statements to make sure the groupby split-apply-combine result was as intended.

 ![image](https://user-images.githubusercontent.com/70774260/117549451-755a2100-b008-11eb-8d02-80fb248964ce.png)